MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/main.md

 Wait for the Creator Kit to finish importing before continuing to next step.

-### Import the Automation Kit main solution
+### Import the automation kit main solution

-1. Download the most recent release of the Automation Kit main managed solution from the Assets section of [https://github.com/microsoft/powercat-automation-kit/releases](https://github.com/microsoft/powercat-automation-kit/releases)
+1. Download the most recent release of the automation kit main managed solution from the **Assets** section of the [automation kit](https://github.com/microsoft/powercat-automation-kit/releases) file.

 1. On the left pane, select **Solutions**.

 1. Select **Import**, and then **Browse**.